aniongithub/warp/README.md

 - Register your middleware in `PipelineComponents` and reference it in route metadata.
 - All middleware can access the shared `IDataContext` for user, key, quota, and request state.

+### Configuration

+All routes, clusters, and middleware are configured in `config/warp.yml` with support for includes and automatic environment variable expansion.

 ## Features & Examples

 This architecture allows us to put Warp together in a variety of ways with pure config changes.
 Here are some examples that demonstrate one or more specific Warp Gateway applications via pure configuration:

-- **[OpenAPI Validation, Rate-limiting](examples/simple/README.md)** - Minimal proxy configuration with basic rate limiting and OpenAPI validation
+- **[Simple](examples/simple/README.md)** - Minimal API Gateway configuration with basic rate limiting and OpenAPI validation
-- **[API Keys](examples/apikeys/README.md)** - API key authentication and developer portal key management
+- **[JWT/API Key auth & Developer API](examples/apikeys/README.md)** - JWT and/or API key authentication with developer portal key management
 - **[Quotas & Permissions](examples/quotas/README.md)** - Permission-based quota tracking with usage-based billing and monetization
 - **[Async-ification of synchronous APIs](examples/async/README.md)** - Transform synchronous APIs to asynchronous job processing with real-time notifications

 ## Persistence and Data Storage

-- **Pluggable data context**: Use SQLite or JSON file for persistence (see `warp.core/Data/Contexts/`).
-You can also add new storage backends by implementing the `IDataContext` interface and placing your implementation in this directory.
+- **Pluggable data context**: Use SQLite, Postgres, Firebase or a simple JSON file for persistence (see `warp.core/Data/Contexts/`).
+You can also add new storage backends by implementing the `IDataContext` interface.
 - **Schema**: Users, API keys, quotas, and requests are all stored and managed centrally.

 ## Getting Started (Devcontainers)

-Warp is designed to be developed and run easily in a [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
+Warp is designed to be developed and run in a [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
 To get started:

 To use this environment, you should open the repository in [Visual Studio Code](https://code.visualstudio.com/) with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 This ensures all required tools and dependencies are automatically installed and configured.